dusharu/ZBX_Disk_Stat/README.md

 # ZBX_Disk_Stat
-Send statistic from /proc/diskstats to Zabbix without any additional package and program
+Send statistic from /proc/diskstats to Zabbix

 This is small project for my Home server